 Working at height is deemed to be any task that is above the floor level and where a person could be injured from a fall.
 In order to minimise any risk staff should assess the conditions and the area in which they are working for the normal slip, trip and fall hazards.
-E.g. Surface, weathers risks from falling objects etc.
+E.q.
+Surface, weathers risks from falling objects etc.

-Staff are asked to assess the risk and ask - do we have to work at height at all?
+Staff must assess the risk and ask - do we have to work at height at all?

-Staff are expected to consult the Premises Officer or Premises Assistant (who are trained in working at height) and ask for assistance if there is a task above floor height which they deem to have risk from a slip or fall and which requires a ladder.
+Staff are expected to consult the Premises Team (who are trained in working at height) and ask for assistance if there is a task above floor height which they deem to have risk from a slip or fall and which requires a ladder.